-Collaborate with us in this novel trial.
+Help transform how cancer research works.
+Help with us with this novel trial.

 - Patients volunteer.
 Your patient sends us her tumor sequencing, and gives us permission to review her case.

 - You and your patient decide on therapy.
 If you pursue a recommended option, our report may help with insurance coverage, but you’re not obliged to follow our advice — you know your patient best.
-We have partnered with Bristol Meyers Squibb on this project, and if insurance does not cover immunotherapy their Patient Access Program may be able to help, you can let them know your patient is enrolled in the Johns Hopkins PRISMM study.

 PRISMM merges ideas from other trials you may already be familiar with: TAPUR, MATCH and the Metastatic Breast Cancer Project (MBCP).
 Like TAPUR and MATCH, we aim to measure how tumors with a specific mutation respond to a targeted medication.
 Like MBCP, we are reaching out through social media to identify patients and expand the pool of clinical trial participants into the community.